-LSE LIFE is the School's academic, personal and professional development Centre for undergraduate and taught graduate students that launched in September 2016.
-Housed in bespoke space on the ground floor of the Library, LSE LIFE integrates for the first time the many development opportunities offered by different LSE departments and services.
-It brings together a range of one-to-one, workshop and large group learning events at the centre of LSE.
-LSE LIFE is a hub for collaboration among staff from different parts of the School, including the LSE LIFE team, LSE Careers, LSE Library, and colleagues in academic departments.
+LSE LIFE is the School's academic, personal and professional development centre for undergraduate and taught graduate students.
+Housed in bespoke space on the ground floor of the Library, LSE LIFE brings together the many development opportunities offered by different LSE professional service divisions in one central, accessible, and welcoming place.
+LSE LIFE offers students one-to-one advice, practical workshops, and large-group learning events.
+LSE LIFE is also a hub for collaboration, where staff from different parts of the School, including the LSE LIFE team, LSE Careers, LSE Library, and colleagues in academic departments, create and deliver innovative learning opportunities - both for general student audiences but also for specific, programme cohorts, or year groups.